sfwem/meshmap/README.md

 Then, you **must** edit the cronscript.sh file and make sure the path it uses to get to the scripts directory is correct!
 After that, create a cron entry with `crontab -e`
 A cron entry is as easy as this: `* * * * * /home/pi/cronscript.sh`
-    <blockquote style="background: #d3d3d3;">You *can* safely run the script every minute in cron like this.<br>It won't actually do anything unless the intervals specified in the ini file have expired.</blockquote>
+    <blockquote style="background: #d3d3d3;">You *can* safely run the script every minute in cron like this.<br/>
+It won't actually do anything unless the intervals specified in the ini file have expired.</blockquote>

 ## Updating the scripts
 ----------